cotsapaslab/PINTSv1/README.md

 #### Description of the package

-The PINTS (Protein Interaction Network Tissue Search) package is designed to provide a framework to identify a group of interacting genes under mutational constraint and equivalently, a group of interacting genes associated with diseases/traits (e.g., trait-associated subnetwork from genome wide association study) and to infer the biological context represented by the group of genes, e.g., likely tissue of action.
-These can help to gain an insight about the molecular mechanism associated with mutational constraint and complex diseases/traits.
+The PINTS (Protein Interaction Network Tissue Search) package provides a framework to identify groups of interacting genes with high user--specified scores and perform tissue--specific expression enrichment for any significant groups identified.
+We have (used it to demonstrate)[http://dx.doi.org/10.1371/journal.pgen.1006121 "PLoS Genetics PINTS paper"] that genes under purifying selection in the human population are clustered, suggesting selection acts on entire biological mechanisms.

 #### Installation